readytensor/rt-agentic-ai-cert-week1/lessons/lesson1/w1-l1-what-is-agentic-ai.md

 An **LLM workflow** is a pipeline that connects multiple steps into a repeatable process.
 For example:

-- Step 1: take a user’s question
-- Step 2: retrieve relevant context from a vector database (we will learn about these in Module 1)
-- Step 3: feed that into the LLM with a carefully designed prompt
+A typical workflow: capture the user’s question, retrieve relevant context from a vector database (Module 1), feed that context into the LLM with a well-designed prompt, and return the answer.
-- Step 4: return the answer to the user

 ![llm-workflow.jpeg](llm-workflow.jpeg)